 Going forward for the Hulk, it’s safe to say we’ll see him the upcoming She-Hulk show on Disney+ and likely some other spots.
 But that was happening whether Marvel own the rights to Hulk or not.
 Now though, if the rumors are correct then Marvel owns the rights and they can do a lot more.

-It’s Mark Ruffalo himself who is pushing this idea for a Hulk movie.
+Mark Ruffalo himself has already sort of confirmed that’s the direction they want to take this.
+In fact it’s Mark Ruffalo himself who is pushing this idea for a Hulk movie.
 He’s calling the Smart Hulk the Bulk and he went on The Tonight Show to reveal that he’s pitched the project to Marvel saying, “That should have been its own movie, that’s what I’m pitching actually, that section of time, like how did Banner become the Bulk?
 You know?”

 The Hulk Vs. Wolverine Movie